How to remember words – the seven steps

 Step 7 – Use the words in a real or a virtual conversation.
 The last step is the most difficult one.
 But not when you are studying with the Delft method with conversation classes, because step 7 is included in it.
 You turn theory – the text that you prepared for your conversation class – into practice in the conversation class.
 The Delft method has most of the mentioned steps.
 Besides, the Delft method is so intensive that during the course, you have no time for anything else than the conversation classes require.
 The 7 steps are available for later.

 But, for others, how to find opportunities for practicing?
 How to make contact with Dutchmen is beyond the scope of this blog.
 One option is available for all of us: talking to an imaginary person.
 You can invent conversations with Dutchmen you meet at a party, with a Dutch friend, or with a Dutch colleague.
 Apple’s Siri understands Dutch, and Google’s Assistant does, but not for domestic utensils.
 Unfortunately, talking Dutch is not included in Microsofts Windows 11.
+It depends on your region, so you must find this out for yourself.

 Can you ask for internet information in Dutch on your phone?
 It is fun!